Nobody277/Animations.lua/README.md

 ### Description

-Designed for photographers, this script is an all in one package for casual users and advanced users as well.
+Animations.lua this script is meant to be an all in one comprehensive animation script for photo enthusiasts.

 Important: I recommend binding clear tasks to a key `Player >> Clear Tasks`